lucasm94/capitole-inditex/README.md

 * **Swagger**
 * **H2 Database**

+## Instrucciones:

+Local:

+You need to have java 1.17 and Maven.

+Then run the command mvn clean install to generate the executable.

+Command to run the executable: java -jar prices-x.x.x-SNAPSHOT-.jar where x.x.x is the version number.

-## Use:
+## Usage:

+Swagger: {Base_url}/swagger-ui/index.html

+Database: {Base_url}/h2-console/

+If you run the application locally the Base_url by default is: http://localhost:8080

-This service needs to set the next enviroment variables
+This service needs to set the next environment variables

 Database: